Using QSVT for Matrix Inversion

 pyqsp.response.PlotQSPResponse(ang_seq, signal_operator="Wx", measurement="x")

-There conventions by which the pyqsp
+The conventions by which the pyqsp

-As \(R(a)=-i*e^{i\frac{\pi}{4}Z}W(a)e^{i\frac{\pi}{4}Z}\) and we have odd number of rotations, we get an i phase to our polynomial, so we get \(Im(P(a))\) instead of the real part.
-So we will get the result in the \(|1\rangle\) state in the ancilla.
-However, we can fix it by adding \(\pi/2\) phase to the last or first rotation.
+As \(R(a)=-i*e^{i\frac{\pi}{4}Z}W(a)e^{i\frac{\pi}{4}Z}\) and we have an odd number of rotations, we get an i phase for our polynomial, so we get \(Im(P(a))\) instead of the real part.
+We receive the result in the \(|1\rangle\) state in the ancilla, which can be fixed by adding a \(\pi/2\) phase to the last or first rotation.

 # change the R(x) to W(x), as the phases are in the W(x) conventions